Phase 1 Environmental Site Assessment (Phase I ESA)

 Limited ESAs

 In some cases, a Phase I Environmental Site Assessment report isn’t necessary to begin with.
 Alternatively, some lending institutions, such as the SBA, can initiate limited due diligence in the form of basic investigations.
-In fact, a limited environmental site assessment (such as a desktop environmental report or a transaction screen assessment) can serve as a preliminary tool to evaluate risk.
+A limited environmental site assessment (such as a desktop environmental report or a transaction screen assessment) can serve as a preliminary tool to evaluate risk.
 Basing on the findings of these reports, there may or may not be a recommendation to follow through with a Phase 1 Environmental Assessment.

 Suspicious Low-Cost Phase 1 ESAs